Swedish Twin Registry: For researchers

 Policy and conditions

-In order to process your request, a complete application must be received by the STR no later than one week before a steering group meeting.
+In order to process your request, a complete application must be received by the STR no later than nine days before an expert committee meeting.
 For more information, please contact us by e-mail to email@example.com.

 How to apply